List Elections - Explained

 Candidates are chosen for on closed list elections by parties and interest groups.
 These groups decide who the leading candidate and frontrunners will be.
 The positions that the candidates are applying for, or will receive once elected, are usually stated clearly on the ballot paper.
 This means that interest groups decide on behalf of the voters which candidates will get what positions.

-Well known examples for list elections are for the second vote in German elections, Israel and South Africa.Request a quote >
+Well known examples for list elections are for the second vote in German elections, Israel and South Africa.Start now >

 Open List Elections